Drop in Facebook's stock makes for good time to connect: analysts

 That has made the stock pricey.

-Facebook's stock trades at nearly 34 times forward 12-month earnings, compared with Google-parent Alphabet Inc's, 23 times and Apple Inc's 13.5.
+Facebook's stock trades at nearly 34 times forward 12-month earnings, compared with Google-parent Alphabet Inc's (GOOGL.O), 23 times and Apple Inc's (AAPL.O) 13.5.

 Google, whose advertising revenue increased 18 percent in the quarter, is Facebook's chief rival for ad dollars.